rjaus/search-share-docs/README.md

 How would you solve this problem?

 Screenshots is an obvious solution, but lets add a complication, **you don't trust your friends to provide accurate results**.

 Either through malicious intent, or technical incompetence, you can not rely on your friends to provide accurate results.
+Technical incompetence could include an inability to take a screenshots, taking screenshots which miss vital details, full length screenshots vs visible area of browser, screenshots which include sensitive details outside the browser window.

+##### Some problems with screenshots:
+- Not easily machine readable (requires OCR or machine learning to extract data)
+- Do not verify any details of the data source
+- Can be manipulated after they've been taken
+- Websites can be manipulated prior to screenshots being taken

 ## Solution
 Search Share solves this problem by having users submit signed (notarised) copies of their search results, which can then be parsed and compared.